medialab/xan/docs/cmd/scrape.md

 Scrapers outputting exactly one row per input row: "head", "article", any scraper given to -e/-f WITHOUT -F/--foreach.

-Scrapers outputting 0 to n rows per input row: "urls", any scraper given to -e/-f WITH -F/--foreach.
+Scrapers outputting 0 to n rows per input row: "urls", "images", any scraper given to -e/-f WITH -F/--foreach.

 It can be useful sometimes to use the -k/--keep flag to select the input columns to keep in the output.
 Note that using this flag with an empty selection (-k '')